-Check out Rachel Morgan’s Facebook page.
-She kept her bio simple.
-But she’s posting and updating her followers all the time.
+Check out Rachel Morgan’s Facebook author page.
+She kept her bio simple while posting and updating her followers on a regular basis.

 Self-publishing requires not only distributing your book but promoting your book.
-Like running social accounts, maintaining author pages to engage with your readers.
-And, find new potential readers too.
+Consider maintaining your author pages, like running social media accounts.
+It’s a great way to engage with your current readers and attract potential readers.

-✅ One dashboard is all you need to sell in thousands of bookstores.
+✅ One dashboard is all you need to sell in numerous bookstores.

 ✅ Get support with manuscript formatting, book marketing, royalty reporting, and more.